 You carry all your belongings with you on your backpack… so, you are strictly limited to bringing with you only essential items.
 I carried two changes of clothing, a poncho, a sleeping bag, hiking poles, a small pocket camera, a small GPS unit, an iPhone, a first aid kit with medications and of course… my trusted Tilley hat that has since accompanied me on more pilgrimages.

-This is an initial posting to meet my deadline for a project… the pilgrimage took me 32 days to complete and I have many images to organize before this is a cohesive story.
+This is an initial posting to meet my deadline for my presentation… the pilgrimage took me 32 days to complete and I have many images to organize before this is a cohesive story.

 Please come back and visit again soon.

 In the meantime, I will follow with some images that will serve to highlight this journey.